cristicmf/dao/docs/Manual.md

 2. **Database access**.
 The system automatically gives actions-contracts write access to all the registered databases.

 3. **User access**.
 This includes access to all actions except those that involves Doug.
 The application maker is in full control over these permissions.
 It could be handled per-contract or on a system wide basis (or both).

-## Getting Started

-The easiest way to get started is by looking at the [contracts](https://github.com/smartcontractproduction/dao/tree/master/dao-core/contracts) in `dao-core`.
-The contracts can also be deployed to a running Ethereum node using the deployment script in `dao-core/script/ethereum`.

-There are also [tutorials](https://github.com/smartcontractproduction/dao/blob/master/docs/Tutorials.md).
-They teach how to write contracts and integrate them with the framework.

 <a name="develop"></a>
 ## Ðevelopment